Electron volt energy resolution with ptychography using a broadband continuum spectrum: Discussion

-As a final note regarding the potential impact of this study on reaching diffraction limited resolution, recently a 4 nm resolution record has been demonstrated \cite{Aidukas_2024} for hard x-ray ptychography (6.2 keV, 0.02$\%$ B.W.).
-However, the diffraction limit remains over an order of magnitude lower.
+A final note regarding the potential impact of this study on reaching diffraction limited resolution: recently a 4 nm resolution record has been demonstrated \cite{Aidukas_2024} for hard x-ray ptychography (6.2 keV, 0.02$\%$ B.W.).
+The diffraction limit is over an another order of magnitude lower.
 Based on the scaling of flux vs resolution presented by Deng et al. \cite{Deng_2022}, one order of magnitude increase in flux on the sample corresponds to an increase of a factor two in resolution.
 Therefore, about $10^5$ times more flux than in Ref. \cite{Aidukas_2024} would be required to approach the diffraction limit.
-The experiment in Ref. \cite{Aidukas_2024} was performed at a third generation light source, yet even with the upgrade to a fourth generation light source, this flux enhancement remains out of reach.
-One solution would be to exploit a broader energy bandwidth (few $\%$s), e.g. with a multilayer monochromator.
+Even at fourth generation light sources, this flux enhancement is possibly achievable only by using broader energy bandwidth (few $\%$s), e.g. using a multilayer monochromator.
 However, the broad bandwidth itself would hinder the resolution.
-The combination of higher flux, chromatic optics to satisfy Eq. \ref{eqn:chromcondi}, and the PIM reconstruction approach could be the key to unlock diffraction limited x-ray ptychography.
+The combination of higher flux, chromatic optics to satisfy the real space constraint (\ref{eq:spencePtychoRS2}), and the PIM reconstruction approach could be the key to unlock diffraction limited x-ray ptychography.